The Washington Post: Lawsuit by Covington Catholic High School student

-Controversial op-eds and columns
+Op-eds and columns

 Several Washington Post op-eds and columns have prompted criticism, including a number of comments on race by columnist Richard Cohen over the years, and a controversial 2014 column on campus sexual assault by George Will.

 The Posts decision to run an op-ed by Mohammed Ali al-Houthi, a leader in Yemen's Houthi movement, was criticized by some activists on the basis that it provided a platform to an "anti-Western and antisemitic group supported by Iran."

-The headline of a 2020 op-ed titled "It's time to give the elites a bigger say in choosing the president" was changed, without an editor's note, after backlash.

 In 2022, actor Johnny Depp successfully sued ex-wife Amber Heard for an op-ed she wrote in The Washington Post where she described herself as a public figure representing domestic abuse two years after she had publicly accused him of domestic violence.

 Criticism by elected officials

 Donald Trump holds up a copy of The Washington Post during remarks on February 6, 2020, in the East Room of the White House.

-Speaking on behalf of President Nixon, White House Press Secretary Ron Ziegler infamously accused The Washington Post of "shabby journalism" for their focus on Watergate only to apologize when the damning reporting on Nixon was proved correct.
+Speaking on behalf of President Nixon, White House Press Secretary Ron Ziegler accused The Washington Post of "shabby journalism" for their focus on Watergate, only to apologize when the damning reporting on Nixon was proven correct.

 45th/47th president Donald Trump repeatedly spoke out against The Washington Post on his Twitter account, having "tweeted or retweeted criticism of the paper, tying it to Amazon more than 20 times since his campaign for president" by August 2018.
 In addition to often attacking the paper itself, Trump used Twitter to blast various Post journalists and columnists.

 During the 2020 Democratic Party presidential primaries, Senator Bernie Sanders repeatedly criticized The Washington Post, saying that its coverage of his campaign was slanted against him and attributing this to Jeff Bezos' purchase of the newspaper.
 Sanders' criticism was echoed by the socialist magazine Jacobin and the progressive journalist watchdog Fairness and Accuracy in Reporting.
 Washington Post executive editor Martin Baron responded by saying that Sanders' criticism was "baseless and conspiratorial".

 Fossil fuel advertising

-An investigation by The Intercept, The Nation, and DeSmog found that The Washington Post is one of the leading media outlets that publishes advertising for the fossil fuel industry.
-Journalists who cover climate change for The Washington Post are concerned that conflicts of interest with the companies and industries that caused climate change and obstructed action will reduce the credibility of their reporting on climate change and cause readers to downplay the climate crisis.
+A 2023 investigation by The Intercept, The Nation, and DeSmog found that The Washington Post creates and publishes advertising ("advertorial") for the fossil fuel industry.
+Journalists who cover climate change for the Post said they were concerned that conflicts of interest with the companies and industries that caused climate change and obstructed action would reduce the credibility of their reporting on climate change and cause readers to downplay the climate crisis.